tokb23/dqn/README.md

 - tensorflow

 ## Results
-This is the result of training of DQN for about 28 hours (12K episodes / 4.7 millions frames) on AWS EC2 g2.2xlarge instance.
+This is the result of training of DQN for about 28 hours (12K episodes, 4.7 millions frames) on AWS EC2 g2.2xlarge instance.
 <br>
 ![result](assets/result.gif)
 <br>
 <br>
-Statistics of average loss, average max q value, duration and total reward per episode.
+Statistics of average loss, average max q value, duration, and total reward / episode.
 <br>
 ![result](assets/result.png)